wurmlab/genevalidatorapp/README.md

     $ genevalidator -s -d database_dir -f default_db -n num_threads -p port -b blast_bin -m mafft_bin

-The `-- set` argument create a config file at `~/.genevalidatorapp.conf` using all the other arguments used.
+The `--set` argument create a config file at `~/.genevalidatorapp.conf` using all the other arguments used.
 Thereafter, GeneValidatorApp will read the config file before starting the app.
 This means that you are not required provide the same arguments again and again.

 ### Config file